muldjord/skyscraper/docs/CLIHELP.md

 ```

 #### --nocovers
 Disables the caching of the resource type `cover` when scraping with any module.
-If you never use covers in your artwork configuration, enabling this can save you some space.
+If you never use covers in your artwork configuration, this option can save you some space.
 ###### Example(s)
 ```
 Skyscraper -p snes -s thegamesdb --nocovers
 ```

 #### --noscreenshots
 Disables the caching of the resource type `screenshot` when scraping with any module.
-If you never use screenshots in your artwork configuration, enabling this can save you some space.
+If you never use screenshots in your artwork configuration, this option can save you some space.
 ###### Example(s)
 ```
 Skyscraper -p snes -s thegamesdb --noscreenshots
 ```

 #### --nowheels
 Disables the caching of the resource type `wheel` when scraping with any module.
-If you never use wheels in your artwork configuration, enabling this can save you some space.
+If you never use wheels in your artwork configuration, this option can save you some space.
 ###### Example(s)
 ```
 Skyscraper -p snes -s thegamesdb --nowheels
 ```

 #### --nomarquees
 Disables the caching of the resource type `marquee` when scraping with any module.
-If you never use marquees in your artwork configuration, enabling this can save you some space.
+If you never use marquees in your artwork configuration, this option can save you some space.
 ###### Example(s)
 ```
 Skyscraper -p snes -s thegamesdb --nomarquees